Tips For Buying Car Insurance For The First Time

 One of the big things that insurance companies consider before deciding what you’re going to pay is what your credit history looks like.
 Someone with bad credit is going to pay quite a bit more than someone with good credit, and those like yourself that have no credit, are considered to have bad credit.
 Insurance companies put those who have bad credit into the category of customers who will probably file claims more often than someone with good credit.

 There is one more reason that you’ll pay so much.
-When you are on your parent’s policy, you not only get a discount for how long your parents have had the policy,, you’ll also get a discount for adding multiple vehicles to one insurance policy.
+When you are on your parent’s policy, you do not only get a discount for how long your parents have had the policy, you’ll also get a discount for adding multiple vehicles to one insurance policy.
 But when you fly solo, you lose both of those things.

 What About the Good News?

 There is some good news when it comes to getting car insurance as a young adult.
 Many of the discounts offered by insurance companies will apply to you if you were on your parent’s policy previously.
 For example, you will get a discount for having had insurance previously, and that’s some pretty big savings right there.
 You also have some driving experience which is going to save you money as well on your premium.
 If you have had a clean driving record since you started driving, then you could qualify for another discount right there.
 Then, there are what are known in the industry as ‘legacy discount’ which means that your parents might have qualified for discounts that have now been passed onto you.
 For example, if the company offers a discount for the next generation of drivers – that’s you – sign up for car insurance as well.

 You also can save money by signing up for the amount of insurance that you actually need rather than what the agent recommends.
 While it can be nice to have insurance against fire, flood, and theft, you might be able to get by for a while with just a collision policy, until your income increases.